Introduction to Choral Conducting Programme (ICCP)

 The full cost of participation in the programme is funded by NCCGB, including an Enhanced DBS clearance and a £50 travel grant.
 Travel arrangements are the responsibility of the participant.

 There is a maximum of 4 places available per year.
-Candidates will be shortlisted and invited for interview, preferably in person, or by Zoom if this is not possible.
+Candidates will be shortlisted and invited for interview by Zoom.
+Successful candidates will be invited to attend one course.